 1. Open the Messages app, and either join an existing thread or start a new one.

 4. Now we're in the Memoji creation tool.
-It's a lot like the character creation screen in a video game: there are tabs for Skin, Hairstyle, Head Shape, Eyes, Brows, Nose & Lips, Ears, Facial Hair, Eyewear, Headwear and so on.
+It's a lot like the character creation screen in a video game: there are tabs for Skin, Hairstyle, Head Shape, Eyes, Brows, Nose & Lips, Ears, Facial Hair, Eyewear and Headwear.
 Work through each in turn, adjusting the options to suit.
 Throughout this process an avatar will be visible at the top, showing your choices so far.

 5. When you're happy with your Memoji, tap Done.
 You'll be returned to the message or thread you were in before, with the new Memoji animating in real time at the bottom of the screen.
 Now we're ready to record a message.

 (Don't worry, you won't have to go through that enormous customisation process each time you want to send a message.
 The Memoji is now saved in the drawer for later use.
 You can create multiple custom Memoji, too.)

 We recommend playing around with your Memoji before starting to record - experiment with facial movements (include the new tongue detection) to see how it all looks.

 Tap the red button when you're ready and your iPhone X will start recording your performance.
 (This records audio too, note, even though it plays with the audio turned off by default!)